• De quoi le crumble est-il composé ?

 Cuisine: American, Canadian

-Keyword: soups and stews, broccoli, frozen peas, vegetable broth, cashew cream, soups
+Keyword: vegetable broth, broccoli, cashew cream, soups, soups and stews

 Servings: 4